majad00/ex5601_openwrt_loader/README.md

 # OpenWrt Installer for Zyxel EX5601-T0

 **This tool install OpenWrt on the Zyxel EX5601 / T56 without UART connection.**
-The installation process works directly from the OEM firmware, all you need is a single tar file and a script loaded into the /tmp directory.
+The installation works from the SSH on OEM firmware, all you need is a single tar file and a script loaded into the /tmp directory.

 > [!WARNING]
 > Power loss during flash can brick the device.
 > Keep backups of important MTD partitions before flash

-## Quick Install
+## Online Install
 Make sure internet connection is working on router, then use these commands, head to LUCI at port 8080 to finish installation
 ```bash
 cd /tmp